 8. Johnny B Goode by Chuck Berry

 Oh, you’ve got to love the ‘50s.
-And if you’re a big fan of Rock n’ Roll, you really have to include Chuck Berry in one of your all-time greats.
+And if you’re a big fan of Rock n’ Roll, you really have to include Chuck Berry as one of your all-time greats.
 Not only is Chuck well ahead of his time.
 He also had this uncanny ability to create wonderful melodies using only the most basic of instruments.

 The first time you listen to the song, you might think the solo is tricky.
 The reality is that this song is as fun and easy as any other guitar piece you will ever play.
-Try playing the video, head to the 1:25 mark and you’ll see how fun this is.
+Try playing the video, head to the 1:25 mark, and you’ll see how fun this is.

 9. Heartbreak Hotel by Elvis Presley

-Guitarist Chet Atkins and pianists Floyd Cramer provided the all-important musical background for Elvis Presley’s first ever single for RCA Victor in 1956.
+Guitarist Chet Atkins and pianists Floyd Cramer provided the all-important musical background for Elvis Presley’s first-ever single for RCA Victor in 1956.
 The chord progression of this song follows the classic eight-bar blues style.
 Atkins also added heavy reverb throughout the song to help imitate the nature of Presley’s recordings with Sun Studio.

 While the song has a very morbid inspiration to it, one cannot deny the powerful bends of Atkins.
 There are double-stops that can be tricky to get right.
 And the bends are more of the quarter-note.
 However, the intermediate-level nature of the song doesn’t necessarily mean it is already beyond the reach of newbie guitarists.

 With very easy chords, this Elvis Presley song should have you mastering the basics of guitar solos in no time.
-The song should also be a great for transporting your folks down memory lane.
+The song should also be great for transporting your folks down memory lane.